Scott Jacobs in Motorcycle Accident

 For those that aren't up to speed...

-On Day Two of the race, Scott was in for a surprise when he rode up on unexpected gravel at an intersection.
+Scott was in for a surprise when he rode up on unexpected gravel at an intersection.

 In an effort to save himself from being run over by intersecting traffic, he laid his 1915 Harley down on the left side to slow himself down.
 As he slid across the ice-like road as if he were a dirt track racer, his left foot peg stuck into the ground and catapulted him in the opposite direction where he landed on his right shoulder and head.